bnostromo/ml-project-323161/README.md

 Together, these evaluations helped us compare models and understand the strengths and weaknesses of each clustering approach.

 ## 4. Results
+PCA Observations

+The PCA visualization provided a helpful first look at the dataset.
+Some categories formed clear, separate clouds of points, suggesting they have very distinct visual features.
+Others were partially mixed or heavily overlapped, which matches our expectations for categories that look similar (e.g., objects with similar textures or colors).
+This confirmed that the dataset contains both well-defined and ambiguous visual groups.

+Clustering Outcomes
+K-Means:
+K-Means captured the broad structure of the dataset but was sensitive to the choice of k.
+When k was too small, visually different categories were merged; when k was too large, natural groups were split unnecessarily.
+Still, it performed reasonably well for categories with strong visual distinctions.

+Agglomerative Clustering:
+This method produced the most visually meaningful clusters, especially with ward linkage.
+The clusters were more compact and separated, and the results aligned well with what we saw in the PCA plot.
+This approach also highlighted relationships between categories, which is valuable in an exploratory setting.

+Gaussian Mixture Models:
+GMM handled overlapping regions better than K-Means or Agglomerative Clustering.
+Categories with subtle differences (like similar shapes or textures) were represented more accurately because GMM allows images to belong partially to more than one cluster.
+This gave us a smoother, more flexible view of the visual space.

+Metric Summary
+Across the metrics:

+Agglomerative (ward) generally produced the strongest cluster separation GMM performed best on ARI and NMI for categories with visual ambiguity K-Means worked well but was less stable when category boundaries were unclear

+Visual Insights-

+By inspecting example images from each cluster:

+We found clusters that naturally captured themes like color dominance, shape structure, or texture patterns.
+Some categories consistently clustered together, showing strong internal consistency.
+Mis-clustered images tended to be visually ambiguous, confirming that the dataset contains natural overlap between certain categories.

+The combination of PCA, clustering, and feature extraction allowed us to build a clearer picture of how PatternMind’s visual categories relate, overlap, and separate in feature space.

 ## 5. Conclusions